gourmet/knp-menu/README.md

 ]);
 ```

-For more, please check the official [KnpMenu][knpmenu] repo and documentation.
+For more, please check the official [KnpMenu] repo and documentation.

 ## Patches & Features